 Koala Center for Sleep Disorders Provides Solutions for Snoring Using Oral Appliance Therapy

 Do You Have a Snoring Problem?
 We Provide the Snoring Relief You and Your Bed Partner Need.
 Our Dedicated Dental Staff and Doctors Provide Treatments for Snoring, Obstructive Sleep Apnea and TMJ Disorders.
-Call Us for a FREE Screening at (855) 977-0400 or Request an Appointment Online.
+Please Give Us a Call at (855) 977-0400 or Request an Appointment Online.

 For many of us, snoring goes unnoticed.
 Perhaps someone told you, you were snoring and it was something quite unbelievable.
 “Me!
 I snore?
 No. It can’t be.”
 For those of us who snore, this is a common reaction.
 We have to see it to believe it, or in our case, hear it.
 Unfortunately, this is not something you will be able to witness first hand.
 Our beloved spouses, significant others, mothers, brothers, sisters, fathers, and friends are our trusted eyewitnesses.
 Although just about everyone snores occasionally, and it’s usually not something to worry about, if this becomes a regular problem that is affecting your health, it may be time to seek treatment.
 Your quality of sleep and your quality of life go hand-in-hand.
 If you are not getting the sufficient amount of quality sleep due to snoring, the side effects begin to take a toll on your everyday life.
 Suffering from fatigue, lack of concentration, irritability, and increased health risks that can lead to other challenges down the road.
 Not only is the lack of sleep affecting you physically and psychologically, if your snoring is keeping your partner awake at night, it can begin to create major relationship problems as well.
 Thankfully, separate bedrooms are not the only option anymore.
 Koala Center for Sleep Disorders offers comfortable alternatives and effective solutions with Oral Appliance Therapy to help both you and your partner sleep better at night.